Timber Decking Cost

 There are various decking materials available, the cheapest of which are pressure-treated pine products.
 Pine is affordable, aesthetically-pleasing and can be easily installed with nails and screws.
 However, they can suffer badly from splits and cracks.

 You should expect to pay around £15 per square metre for budget timber materials.
-Premium decking products are typically made from cedar or tropical hardwood boards, which tend to cost more than budget timer.
+Premium decking products are typically made from cedar or tropical hardwood boards, which tend to cost more than budget timber.

 What's the cost?